eclipse-cyclonedds/cyclonedds/docs/manual/GettingStartedGuide/helloworld_indepth.rst

   The use of these events will be outside the scope of this example

-* Poll for the publication/subscription matches statusses
+* Poll for the publication/subscription matches statuses

   * The Subscriber should poll for a subscription matched status to be set
   * The Publisher should poll for a publication matched status to be set